openid/fapi/fapi-2_0-security-profile.md

 ### Requirements for all endpoints

-TLS connections shall be protected against network attackers.
-To this end, clients, authorization servers, and resource servers:
+All TLS connections between web browsers, clients, authorization servers, and resource servers shall be protected against network attackers.
+To this end, clients, authorization servers, and resource servers

- 1. shall only offer TLS protected endpoints and shall establish connections to other servers using TLS.
-TLS connections shall be set up to use TLS version 1.2 or later.
+ 1. shall only offer TLS protected endpoints and shall establish connections to other servers using TLS;
+ 1. shall set up TLS connections using TLS version 1.2 or later;
- 2. when using TLS 1.2, follow the recommendations for Secure Use of Transport Layer Security in [@!RFC7525].
+ 2. when using TLS 1.2, shall follow the recommendations for Secure Use of Transport Layer Security in [@!RFC7525];
- 3. should use DNSSEC to protect against DNS spoofing attacks that can lead to the issuance of rogue domain-validated TLS certificates.
+ 3. should use DNSSEC to protect against DNS spoofing attacks that can lead to the issuance of rogue domain-validated TLS certificates; and
  4. shall perform a TLS server certificate check, as per [@!RFC6125].

 **NOTE**: Even if an endpoint uses only organization validated (OV) or extended